alistairjohnstone/alistairjohnstone.github.io/_posts/2020-06-30-using-facebook-prophet-in-google-sheets.md

 ## Upload your API to Google Cloud Platform
 We’ll be running our API on Google Cloud Platform using [Cloud Run](https://cloud.google.com/run), which is a fully managed compute platform for deploying and scaling containerized applications quickly and securely.
 You'll need to add a billing account to GCP if you haven't already, but there is a generous free tier.

 To deploy our API on Cloud Run we first need to containerize our app using Docker.
 If you’re not familiar with Docker, I recommend taking a look at their [documentation](https://docs.docker.com/get-started/).
-You’ll need to create a Dockerfile and deploy on Cloud Run which should look something like this:
+You’ll need to create a Dockerfile to assemble your Docker image before you can deploy on Cloud Run, which should look something like this:

 {% highlight nginx %}
 FROM tiangolo/uvicorn-gunicorn-fastapi:python3.7